revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

  `public static void main(String[] args)` -  main method is the e**ntry point of any java program**

-- `public` is an access specifierof the main method.
-It has to be `public` so that java runtime can execute this method.
+- `public` is an access specifier of the main method.
+It must be `public` so that java runtime can execute this method.
 - `static` is non-access modifier.
 When java runtime starts, there is no object of the class present.
-That’s why the main method has to be static so that JVM can load the class into memory and call the main method.
+That’s why the main method must be static so that JVM can load the class into memory and call the main method.
 - `void`is a return type, means main method not going to return anything.
 - `main` is a method name
 - `String[] args` - Java main method accepts a single argument of type String array.
 This is also called as java command line arguments.